akariiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii/LuaS/README.md

 1. Attach your executor (unless it has Auto Attach/Inject) inside [KAT (Knife Ability Test)](https://web.roblox.com/games/621129760/KAT).
 2. Paste the script into your script executor (works best with [Synapse X](https://x.synapse.to))
 3. Make sure you do not have the revolver tool equipped and execute the script, you can change the modified ammo by adjusting the value connected to the `_G.Ammo` variable.
-4. Equip the revolver and reload your gun and the revolver's ammo capacity should be the same value connected to the `_G.Ammo` variable.
+4. After executing the script, equip the revolver and reload your gun and the ammo of revolver should be the value connected to `_G.Ammo`.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ```lua